On the effect of normalization layers on Differentially Private training of deep Neural networks: Acknowledgments

-We would like to thank Marius Mosbach and Xiaoyu Shen for reading the paper thoroughly and giving useful comments.
+We would like to thank Marius Mosbach and Xiaoyu Shen for proof-reading and valuable comments.
 The presented research has been funded by the European Union's Horizon 2020 research and innovation programme project COMPRISE (\texttt{http://www.compriseh2020.eu/}) under grant agreement No. 3081705.